Henrique1792/SCC0561-myr/README.md

 ### Usage

-After setup images of interest (both in db and dict directories), three possibilities are available:
+Dict will be generated in each execution, using db/dict/<class_name> folders After setup images of interest (both in db and dict directories), options available:

-1. Dictionary generation

-	`python3 myr.py genDict`

-	Myr will generate  a new dictionary using all images inside dict directory.

-2. Image Analysis
+1. DB Analysis

-	`python3 myr.py analysis <imageName>`
+	`python3 myr.py analysis`

-	Myr will evaluate <imageName> using dict images - giving it's similarity values.
+	Myr will evaluate images inside db/test

-3. DB Analysis

-	`python3 myr.py dbAnalyse `

-	Myr will analyse db content and measure quality as specifications determine.

-4. DB used
-	I'll use [ALOI images using half resolution](http://aloi.science.uva.nl/tars/aloi_red2_col.tar).
-It's a nice resource with simple images - which is useful for our implementation.
+	output is sorted classification, precision, recall, F1 measurements and confusion matrix associated.
+3. IMG analyse content

+	Execution would be
+	` python3 myr.py checkImg <imgName>`